 FAROS WALK-IN CENTER AND SHELTER

 A church community volunteered side by side with anarchists in Athens in 2015.
 People from the church then created a walk-in center for refugees and a shelter for unaccompanied minors, and the NGO Faros was born.
+Read how one small community is making a big difference:

 Interviews by Talitha Brauer and Natalia O'Hara • Edited by Becca Ashton